 Best Vacuum For Stairs

-Stairs8.6Bare Floor7.8Low-Pile Carpet7.4High-Pile Carpet6.9Vacuum TypeStick/HandheldCordlessYesTotal RangeN/ASee all our test resultsTotal Weight5.20 lbs (2.36 kg)The best vacuum for stairs we've tested is the Dyson V12 Detect Slim.
-At under 5.5 pounds, this cordless stick vacuum is lighter than most full-size stick vacuums, making it a cinch to carry up and down long flights of stairs, and you can quickly convert it into a handheld configuration to better clean tight spots.
-It's well-suited for cleaning various floor types, as it features a soft roller for improved debris pickup on bare surfaces, such as vinyl or hardwood.
+Stairs8.4Vacuum TypeStick/HandheldTotal Weight5.20 lbs (2.36 kg)Hard Floor Pickup8.0Low-Pile Carpet Pickup7.0Pet Hair Pickup7.0See all our test resultsTurbo BrushYesThe best vacuum for stairs we've tested is the Dyson V12 Detect Slim.
+At under 5.5 pounds, this cordless stick vacuum is lighter than most full-size stick vacuums, making it a cinch to carry up and down long flights of stairs.
+Even better, you can quickly convert it to a handheld configuration to clean tight spots.
+It's well-suited for cleaning various floor types because it features a soft roller for improved debris pickup on bare surfaces like vinyl and hardwood.
 It also comes with a multi-surface floorhead you can use on carpeted stairs.
-Like the pricier, heavier Dyson V15 Detect, its soft roller has a built-in laser light to help you see fine debris on hard surfaces, and the vacuum can automatically increase its suction power on carpets or when it detects a heavy concentration of debris.
+Like the pricier, heavier Dyson V15 Detect, it has a soft roller with a built-in laser light to help you see fine debris on hard surfaces, and the vacuum can automatically increase suction on carpets or when it detects a heavy concentration of debris.

 However, the downside of this vacuum's compact design is its tiny dustbin, which needs regular emptying.
-If that's a concern, the Miele Duoflex HX1 is a better-built, comparably priced alternative that delivers mostly similar debris-pickup performance and has a dustbin with almost twice the overall debris capacity.
+If that's a concern, the Miele Duoflex HX1 is a better-built, comparably priced alternative that delivers mostly similar debris pickup performance and features a dustbin with almost twice the overall debris capacity.
 Unfortunately, it's much heavier than the Dyson and performs a little worse on hard floors and low-pile carpets because it has a bristled brushroll rather than Dyson's soft roller.

 -